WalletScrutiny/WalletScrutinyCom/_android/com.crypto.exchange.md

 ---
 **EDIT 2021-09-14**
-This exchange (co.mona.android) is featured on the official site.
+This exchange app (com.crypto.exchange) is featured on the official site.

 Crypto.com Exchange is an expansive service with multiple services and a separate non-custodial app.
 Its non-custodial app is called the "Crypto.com DeFi Wallet".